null

 Castle chandeliers

 Chandeliers were first used in castles and reception rooms in prestigious buildings such as theaters, opera houses and administrative buildings.
 Their monumental size corresponds to the high ceilings that characterize old buildings.
 Some models feature numerous arms of light and opulent decoration.
-For example, our 10-light corbeille chandelier is richly adorned with a curtain of crystals: prisms, plaquettes, rosettes and pendants form a delicate latticework.
+For example, our 10-light corbeille chandelier is richly adorned with a curtain of crystals: prisms, plates, rosettes and pendants form a delicate latticework.

 Large lantern at Château de Leoube in Bromes